alstr/todo-to-issue-action/README.md

 You can assign to multiple projects by using commas, for example: `user projects: alstr/Test User Project 1/To Do, alstr/Test User Project 2/Tasks`.

-You can also specify default projects in your workflow file using `USER_PROJECTS` or `ORG_PROJECTS`.
+You can also specify default projects in the same way by defining `USER_PROJECTS` or `ORG_PROJECTS` in your workflow file.
 These will be applied automatically to every issue, but will be overrode by any specified within the TODO.

-### Removing TODOs

-    def hello_world():
-        print('Hello world!')

-Removing the `# TODO` comment will close the issue on push.

-This is still an experimental feature.
-By default it is enabled, but if you want to disable it, you can set `CLOSE_ISSUES` to `false` as described in [Inputs](#inputs).

-### Updating TODOs

-    def hello_world():
-        # TODO Come up with a more imaginative greeting, like "Greetings world!"
-        print('Hello world!')

-Should you change the `# TODO` text, this will currently create a new issue, so bear that in mind.

-This may be updated in future.

-### Existing TODOs

-> This action will convert your `# TODO` comments to GitHub issues when a new commit is pushed.

-As the TODOs are found by analysing the difference between the new commit and the previous one, this means that if this action is implemented during development any existing TODOs will not be detected.
-For them to be detected, you would have to remove them, commit, put them back and commit again.
+## Troubleshooting

+### No issues have been created

+Make sure your file language is in `syntax.json`.
+Also, the action will not recognise TODOs in the first commit to a new repo, or existing TODOs that have already been committed.

+### Multiple issues have been created

+Issues are created whenever the action runs and finds a newly added TODO in the diff.
+Rebasing may cause a TODO to show up in a diff multiple times.
+This is an acknowledged issue, but you may have some luck by adjusting your workflow file.

 ## Contributing & Issues

+If you do encounter any problems, please file an issue or submit a PR.
+Everyone is welcome and encouraged to contribute.

+## Thanks

-The action was developed for the GitHub Hackathon and is still in an early stage.
+The action was developed for the GitHub Hackathon.
 Whilst every effort is made to ensure it works, it comes with no guarantee.

-It may not yet work for [ events ](https://help.github.com/en/actions/reference/events-that-trigger-workflows) other than `push` or those with a complex [ workflow syntax ](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions).

-If you do encounter any problems, please file an issue.
-PRs are welcome and appreciated!

-## Thanks

 Thanks to Jacob Tomlinson for [his handy overview of GitHub Actions](https://www.jacobtomlinson.co.uk/posts/2019/creating-github-actions-in-python/).

 Thanks to GitHub's [linguist repo](https://github.com/github/linguist/) for the [ `languages.yml` ](
-https://raw.githubusercontent.com/github/linguist/master/lib/linguist/languages.yml) file used by the app to determine the correct highlighting to apply to code snippets.
+https://raw.githubusercontent.com/github/linguist/master/lib/linguist/languages.yml) file used by the app to look up file extensions and determine the correct highlighting to apply to code snippets.